Robert William Muench: Bishop of Baton Rouge

 On November 12, 2004, the Diocese of Baton Rouge settled a sexual abuse lawsuit brought by a Baton Rouge man.
 The plaintiff claimed that the late Bishop Joseph Sullivan had abused him when the man was 17 years old in 1975.
 Muench authorized the settlement, calling the accusations credible.
 He promised to rename the Bishop Sullivan High School before the next school term.
 Following Hurricane Katrina in 2005, Muench joined Hughes and Louisiana Governor Kathleen Blanco in a televised appearance declaring a day of prayer for the state of Louisiana.

+Retirement

-On June 26, 2018, Pope Francis accepted Muench's letter of resignation as bishop of the Diocese of Baton Rouge after Muench reached the mandatory retirement age of 75.
+On June 26, 2018, Pope Francis accepted Muench's letter of resignation as bishop of Baton Rouge after Muench reached the mandatory retirement age of 75.